Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 -N: Number of posted papers per search

 ### (ii) Periodic execution
 Simply omit the `-o` option to run periedically at the specified date and time.
-Best practice is to run the script on a network-connected server such as RaspberryPi.
+The best practice is to run the script on a network-connected server such as RaspberryPi.

  `python SS_crawler.py -k your+keywords -N 3 `

 To modify the date, change the variable at the header of the `SS_crawler.py`.
 See 3.
 Details for more advanced options.

 ## 2. Background and Motivation
 Semantic Scholar [1] is a machine-learning assisted publication search engine.
 The advantages of using the Semantic Scholar include but not limited to:
 - Search across journal/conference papers in addition to preprint servers (e.g., arXiv, bioRxiv, and PsyArXiv).
 - Each paper comes with a list of articles that are highly influenced (thus, highly related) by the paper.
 - Recent-updated Semantic Scholar API [2] provides an easy access to the search engine with a customized code.